 When will the seedings and draw be made?

-The locations, seeds and groupings for the top 18 teams will be announced soon after the first entry deadline.
-At this stage, each of the six groups will have three teams.
-The remaining teams will be drawn and announced soon after the second entry deadline using the 11 November ATP Rankings, with each additional team drawn at random to a group.
+The locations, seeds and groupings for the Top 18 teams (plus Australia) were made 16 September.
+The remaining five teams to qualify will be drawn and announced soon after the second entry deadline using the 11 November ATP Rankings, with each additional team drawn at random to a group.

 Will a Team Captain be assigned?